 What your plan pays (plan coinsurance): 80% in network/50% out of network for benefits with coinsurance.
 There are in network benefits that require a copayment only.
-What you pay (coinsurance): 20% in network / 50% out of network plus any difference between our Plan allowance and the billed amount.
+What you pay (coinsurance): 20% in network / 50% out of network.

+Your out-of-pocket maximum is \$3,000/\$6,000 in network; \$6,000/\$12,000 out of network.
 Using the UnitedHealthcare cost estimator tool on myuhc.com allows you to compare procedures and the comparison of member costs when utilizing in network providers as compared to out of network providers.
-Even further savings can be achieved by using UnitedHealthcare Premium designated in network providers.
+Even further savings can be achieved by using UnitedHealthcare premium designated in network providers.

-Your catastrophic protection out-of-pocket maximum
+Your catastrophic protection out-ofpocket maximum

-After your in network out-of-pocket expenses, including any applicable deductibles, copayments and coinsurance total \$3,000 Self Only or \$6,000 Self Plus One and Self and Family enrollment in any calendar year, and \$6,000 Self Only or \$12,000 Self Plus One and Self and Family enrollment for out of network services, you do not have to pay any more for covered services.
-The maximum annual limitation on in-network cost sharing listed under Self Only of \$3,000 applies to each individual, regardless of whether the individual is enrolled in Self Only, Self Plus One, or Self and Family.
+After your in-network out-of-pocket expenses, including any applicable deductibles, copayments and coinsurance total \$3,000 for Self Only, or \$6,000 for a Self Plus One or Self and Family enrollment in any calendar year, or out-of network \$6,000 per Self Only or \$12,000 for Self Plus One or Self and FAmily you do not have to pay any more for covered services.
+The maximum annual limitation on cost sharing listed under Self Only of in network \$3,000 or out of network \$6,000 applies to each individual, regardless of whether the individual is enrolled in Self Only, Self Plus One, or Self and Family.

-Example Scenario: Your plan has an in-network \$3,000 Self Only maximum out-of-pocket limit and an in-network \$6,000 Self Plus One or Self and Family maximum out-of-pocket limit.
-If you or one of your eligible family members has in-netowrk out-of-pocket qualified medical expenses of \$3,000 or more for the calendar year, any remaining in-network qualified medical expenses for that individual will be covered fully by your health plan.
-With a Self and Family enrollment in-network out-of-pocket maximum of \$6,000, a second family member, or an aggregate of other eligible family members, will continue to accrue in-network out-of-pocket qualified medical expenses up to a maximum of \$6,000 for the calendar year before their qualified medical expenses will begin to be covered in full.
+Example Scenario: Your plan has an in-network \$3,000 Self Only maximum out-of-pocket limit and a \$6,000 Self Plus One or Self and Family maximum out-of-pocket limit.
+If you or one of your eligible family members has in-network out-of-pocket qualified medical expenses of \$3,000 or more for the calendar year, any remaining qualified medical expenses for that individual will be covered fully by your health plan.
+With a Self and Family enrollment in-network out-of-pocket maximum of \$6,000, a second family member, or an aggregate of other eligible family members, will continue to accrue out-of-pocket qualified medical expenses up to a maximum of \$6,000 for the calendar year before their qualified medical expenses will begin to be covered in full.

-However, copayments and coinsurance, if applicable for the following services do not count toward your catastrophic protection out-of-pocket maximum, and you must continue to pay copayments and coinsurance for these services
+However, copayments and coinsurance, if applicable for the following services do not count toward your catastrophic protection out-of-pocket maximum, and you must continue to pay copayments and coinsurance for these services:

-Expenses for services and supplies that exceed the stated maximum dollar limit or day limit.
+• Expenses for services and supplies that exceed the stated maximum dollar limit or day limit.